Aug 20, 2021

 The Story of Bodhidharma

-The legendary founder of Zen Buddhism challenges the Emperor in this enlightening exchange.
+The legendary founder of Zen Buddhism challenges the Emperor of China on the value of his 'good' deeds.

 Having received the transmission from Prajnatara, Bodhidharma travelled to China by sea.
 His arrival aroused much interest as the Emperor at that time was a devout Buddhist who had done much to promulgate Buddhism already.